tilleul/apple2/tools/bitmap editor/apple2_hires.md

 | <sub>**120**</sub> | <sub>$23A8</sub> | <sub>$23CF</sub> | <sub>**121**</sub> | <sub>$27A8</sub> | <sub>$27CF</sub> | <sub>**122**</sub> | <sub>$2BA8</sub> | <sub>$2BCF</sub> | <sub>**123**</sub> | <sub>$2FA8</sub> | <sub>$2FCF</sub> | <sub>**124**</sub> | <sub>$33A8</sub> | <sub>$33CF</sub> | <sub>**125**</sub> | <sub>$37A8</sub> | <sub>$37CF</sub> | <sub>**126**</sub> | <sub>$3BA8</sub> | <sub>$3BCF</sub> | <sub>**127**</sub> | <sub>$3FA8</sub> | <sub>$3FCF</sub> |
 | <sub>**184**</sub> | <sub>$23D0</sub> | <sub>$23F7</sub> | <sub>**185**</sub> | <sub>$27D0</sub> | <sub>$27F7</sub> | <sub>**186**</sub> | <sub>$2BD0</sub> | <sub>$2BF7</sub> | <sub>**187**</sub> | <sub>$2FD0</sub> | <sub>$2FF7</sub> | <sub>**188**</sub> | <sub>$33D0</sub> | <sub>$33F7</sub> | <sub>**189**</sub> | <sub>$37D0</sub> | <sub>$37F7</sub> | <sub>**190**</sub> | <sub>$3BD0</sub> | <sub>$3BF7</sub> | <sub>**191**</sub> | <sub>$3FD0</sub> | <sub>$3FF7</sub> |

+## Taking advantage of the hires structure
 This structure might seem confusing and it's true that most of the time programmers will use lookup tables to find the starting address of a line instead of using the above formula.

-Nonetheless, even such an interlaced structure could be used without resorting to lookup tables, depending on the use case.
+Nonetheless, even such an interlaced structure could be used without resorting systematically to lookup tables, depending on the use case.

-For example, if we're on a line that's a multiple of 8 (that's the first 3 columns in the table above), all we have to do to find the address of the 8 next lines is to add 1 to the most significant byte (MSB) of the address.
+For example, if we're on a line that's a multiple of 8 (that's the first 3 columns in the table above), all we have to do to find the address of the next 8 lines is to add 4 to the most significant byte (MSB) of the address.
+In 6502 that's only one instruction (after you've cleared the carry), which might be cycle-saving.
+In Applesoft it means adding 1024 to the base address.

-For instance, if we draw bitmaps starting from a line that is a multiple of 8, like it might be the case when displaying tiles in a game, we only need the address of the first line, while the address of the other lines have the same LSB but an MSB that is incremented by one each time.
+For instance, if we draw bitmaps starting from a line that is a multiple of 8, like it might be the case when displaying 8-lines high tiles in a game , we only need the address of the first line, while the address of the other lines have the same LSB but an MSB that is incremented by four each time.

 Another example is when you write a fast routine to clear the hires screen.
 You'll want to skip the hires holes for two reasons:
 1. It's 512 bytes that don't need to be cleared and that will waste cycles